CyVerse-learning-materials/learning-materials-home/docs/ds/webdav/cli.md

 ---

-## :material-web: Connect to the Data Store
+## :material-console: Connect to the Data Store

 To list the contents of your home directory in the Data Store using WebDAV, open a terminal and run the following command: